 - Take skillet off of heat and allow apples to cool while mixing up the batter.

 - Crack eggs into a bowl and add milk.
 Whisk until well blended.

 - Add gluten free flour mix, cinnamon, nutmeg and salt and whisk until smooth.

 - Pour the batter over the apples and place skillet into the oven.

 - Bake for 12-15 minutes, or until the pancake turns brown and puffs a bit.

-- Dairy free option: I have used Earth Balance in place of butter and cashew milk in place of the milk with great success.
+- * Dairy free option: I use coconut oil in place of butter and cashew milk in place of the milk with great success.